 I have experience in restaurants, food media, recipe development, and instructing cooking classes.
 I recently developed a national product for the Texas company Nature’s Eats that can be purchased on Amazon, QVC, and at HEB.
 My most recent project for Nature’s Eats includes developing a new product with Run DMC legend, Darryl McDaniels.

-Throughout my career, I have been mentored in the restaurant industry by culinary experts such as Amanda Cohen, Executive Chef Owner of Dirt Candy and Iron Chef Canada, and Jason Dady, Executive chef of multiple restaurants in San Antonio and Chef on Iron Chef America.
+Throughout my career, I have been mentored in the restaurant industry by culinary experts such as Gordon Ramsay, Amanda Cohen, Michelin Star Chef Owner of Dirt Candy and Iron Chef Canada, and Jason Dady, Executive chef of multiple restaurants in San Antonio and Chef on Iron Chef America.
 They have helped me gain a broad range of visions and skill sets, from which I have curated my own style and platform.